 At the time of her project, Erin was student teaching in a fourth grade special education classroom and wanted to make a manipulative that could help one of her students explore fraction division.
 She felt that giving her student the opportunity to understand the relationships between a whole and its parts might give him a deeper understanding of what it meant to manipulate fractions (i.e. fraction addition, division, etc.) beyond what he was learning in class.
 Erin drew on her background in fine arts and took inspiration from everyday objects to quickly decide on creating a fraction orange.

 WHAT SHE MADE

-Erin had experience in design and sculpture which informed her Making process, so she was able to tackle her somewhat challenging design with relative fluency.
-She began with a sketch and started using methods of addition and subtraction of material and shapes in Tinkercad until she arrived at the fraction orange: a sphere partitioned into two hemispheres, where one hemisphere is further partitioned into fourths, eighths, and sixteenths of the whole, and the other into sixths and eighteenths.
-The pieces are nested within each other, which was an important part of the design because it offered the possibility of discovery for the user of how a whole can be (de)composed into/of parts.
+Erin’s Making Process was informed by her experience in design and sculpture, so she was able to tackle her somewhat challenging design with relative fluency.
+She began with a sketch and started “adding” and “subtracting” material and shapes in Tinkercad until she arrived at the fraction orange: a sphere partitioned into two hemispheres, where one hemisphere is further partitioned into fourths, eighths, and sixteenths of the whole, and the other hemisphere is partitioned into sixths and eighteenths.
+The pieces are nested within each other, which was an important part of the design because it offered the user the possibility of discovering how a whole can be (de)composed into/of parts.